Qianqian0622/PCB-JY/README.md

 ```
 python3.6 -m pip install PACKAGE_name
 ```
+In the original project, the environment is 1.python2.7 (anaconda recommend) 2、CUDA Version 8.0.44 , CUDNN=5.1.10 (For GPU user) 3、opencv(cv2) 4、tfplot 5、tensorflow == 1.121.
+I changed the codes a little and it's now compilable for CPU user.
+If you have GPU on your laptop and would like to use it, you could also check the original website for this project.

 ## Step 4: Change Working Directory
 1. `$PATH_ROOT/⁨libs⁩/configs⁩/cfgs.py`: line37, change test_annotate_path to your own path